Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Pipes order

-Configured Commerce provides a Visual Studio extension that will visually show the order of the pipes within a pipeline.
+Configured Commerce provides a Visual Studio extension that visually shows the order of the pipes within a pipeline.

 1. Right-click on the custom pipe.

 2. Select the Show Pipes Order menu item.
-A window will pop open that shows each the custom pipes in the order they execute.
+A window displays that shows each the custom pipes in the order they execute.

 Pipeline in code